 1. Technology.
 Rapid technological advances cannot to be ignored.
-It’s imperative to be a “first adopter” in an attempt to keep pace.
-When a twelve year old can help Mommy find an apartment on their smart phone we need to be there; on mobile, on-line, with current information and availability.
+It’s imperative to be a “first adapter” in an attempt to keep pace.
+When a twelve-year-old can help Mommy find an apartment on their smart phone we need to be there; on mobile, on-line, with current information and availability.

 2. Decrease in family size.
 From 2000 to 2010 family size has decreased by about one percent.
 Many would say this is statistically insignificant.
 But let’s translate that number into the increase in households created based on this change.

 According to America’s Families and Living Arrangements: 2010, the average household size declined to 2.59 in 2010, from 2.62 people in 2000.
 This is partly because of the increase in one-person households, which rose from 25 percent in 2000 to 27 percent in 2010, more than double the percentage in 1960 (13 percent).
 These data come from the 2010 Current Population Survey, which provides a look at the socioeconomic characteristics of families and households at the national level.

 In 2010 there were approximately 114 million households in the U.S. Therefore, a one percent increase in the number of homes needed (to house the same number of people, but with fewer people per household) equates to a need for an additional 1.1 million homes.
 Smaller household size equates with greater household formation.

 3. Decrease in unit size.
 SRO (Single Resident Occupancy) and Micro Units are a trend that will only expand.
 Construction of Micro’s provides a completely different perspective on unit count, density and livability.
 It’s a positive when considering transportation districts than allow for greater utilization of existing infrastructure.